Winter Gem Boxwood Shrubs

 It is recommended that you add fertilizer to the bottom of the hole used to plant your newly acquired Winter Gem Boxwood Shrub.
 This will ensure a healthy start providing the essential nutrients your plant needs to grow.

-After back filling and lightly compacting the 50/50 mix of existing soil and compost give the Winter Gem Boxwood a good deep watering.
+After back filling and lightly compacting the 50/50 mix of existing soil and compost, give the Winter Gem Boxwood a good watering.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
-For example a one gallon pot would be watered until you count to 5 a three gallon pot would be 15 and so on.
+For example, a one gallon pot would be watered until you count to 5, a three gallon pot would be 15, and so on.
 Check the plant daily for the first week or so and then every other day there after.
 Water using the counting method for the first few weeks.

-We highly recommend that you mulch your Winter Gem Boxwood with either a ground hardwood mulch or a ground cypress mulch depending on your local availability.
+We highly recommend that you mulch your Japanese Boxwood with either a ground hardwood or cypress mulch depending on your local availability.
 A 2 to 3 inch layer of mulch is sufficient, but remember to take care not to cover any part of the stem of the plant with mulch.
 It is better to leave a one inch gap of space between the mulch and the stem or trunk of the plant.